-If a friend comes out as trans\ identified, the most empowering and supportive responses you could give might include "Thank you for sharing something so personal with me," and "I'm so proud of you for coming out and being honest."
-These sound really cheesy, but saying something similar will mean an extraordinary amount to whomever is coming out to you.
-Resist the urge to ask questions at first - stick with something like "How are you doing?"
-"How are you feeling?"
+If a friend comes out as trans-identified, the most empowering and supportive responses you could give might include "Thank you for sharing something so personal with me," and "I'm so proud of you for coming out and being honest."
+These sound really cheesy, but saying something similar will mean an extraordinary amount to whoever is coming out to you.
+Resist the urge to ask questions out of curiosity and instead focus on their wellbeing by asking things like, "How are you doing?" or "How are you feeling?"
 Your friend may or may not know whether they want to physically transition, they may not have a word or label that they identify with, and all of that is OKAY.
-Sometimes the most affirming thing you can do, is be okay with your friend not having all the answers!
+Sometimes the most affirming thing you can do is be okay with your friend not having all the answers.